AishwaryaBhanage/Bike_Share/README.md

 •	Were you able to answer the question of how annual members and casual riders use Cyclistic bikes differently?
 •	What story does your data tell?
 •	How do your findings relate to your original question?
-•	Who is audience?
+•	Who is the audience?
 What is the best way to communicate with them?
 •	Can data visualization help you share your findings?
 •	Is your presentation accessible to your audience?
 Key Tasks: